 Melbourne is an uncommonly occurring first name for men but a very prominent last name for all people (#31085 out of 150436, Top 21%).
 (2000 U.S. Census)

-Displayed below is a comparison of the usage of the boy name Melbourne and associated names.
+Which version is better?with its variant forms and related boy names.
+Displayed below is a study of the ranking of the boy name Melbourne and associated names.
 Milburn and Mel are the popular alternative forms of Melbourne.
 These relations of Melbourne were at the apex of their popularity in the 1910s.